ga-dc/DOC_immersive/w02/d03-interactive-charts/readme.md

 });
 ```

-> Note that we're grabbing the value from the option tag by doing `$(this).val()` and passing it into the function were about to build
+> Note that we're grabbing the value from the option tag by doing `$(this).val()` and passing it into the function we're about to build

 Let's start defining our `graphState` function now.
 The first thing that we want to do is make sure we're getting the right information when we change the option for a state.